goldblum/goldblum.github.io/_pages/about.md

 🚨 **Note**: I am recruiting PhD students, primarily for programs in electrical engineering and computer science.
 Reach out if you're interested. 🚨

-I am an assistant professor at Columbia University.
+I am an assistant professor at Columbia University in Electrical Engineering and affiliated with Computer Science.
 My research focuses on both applied and fundamental problems in machine learning:

 1.  **AI safety** - Modern AI systems contain biases, security vulnerabilities, expose users to privacy breaches, and exhibit catastrophic failures of reasoning and generalization.
 My work aims to detect and close these gaps.